HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js - this scripts all javascript files 11-directories - this script counts directories and subdirectories in the cwd 12-newest_files - this script displays the 10 newest files in the directory
+10-no_more_js - this scripts all javascript files 11-directories - this script counts directories and subdirectories in the cwd 12-newest_files - this script displays the 10 newest files in the directory 13-unique - this script takes a list of words as input and prints only words that appear exactly once